msilvestro/howlongtobeat-oracle/README.md

-# How Long To Beat Oracle
+# HowLongToBeatOracle

-Extract information from How Long To Beat.
+Extract information from HowLongToBeat.

 Unlike other libraries, it allows to browse all of the results (even when not searching for a specific game).